Nicholas Gonzalez (physician): Cancer treatment and its effectiveness

-Gonzalez's treatment methods, which he's been using since 1987, are developed from previous work by the orthodontist William Donald Kelley.
-Gonzalez believed that cancer is caused by a poor diet, a problem compounded when one does not eat a diet that corresponds with one's "metabolic type"; and environmental pollution and daily stress only contribute to health problems.
-The Gonzalez regimen proposes as a treatment a cure-oriented change in life style and nutrition, the use of oral pancreatic enzymes, large numbers of dietary supplements (up to 150 pills per day) and twice daily coffee enemas.
-According to the National Cancer Institute, which co-sponsored with the National Center for Complementary and Alternative Medicine a clinical trial on Gonzalez's treatments produced "limited and inconclusive" results regarding the efficacy of the Gonzalez Regimen as a treatment for cancer.
+Gonzalez's treatment methods, which he started using in 1987, were developed from previous work by the orthodontist William Donald Kelley.
+Gonzalez believed that cancer was caused by a poor diet, a problem compounded when one does not eat a diet that corresponds with one's "metabolic type"; and that environmental pollution and daily stress contributed to health problems.
+The Gonzalez regimen proposed as a treatment a cure-oriented change in lifestyle and nutrition, the use of oral pancreatic enzymes, large numbers of dietary supplements (up to 150 pills per day) and twice daily coffee enemas.
+A clinical trial on Gonzalez's treatments produced "limited and inconclusive" results regarding the efficacy of the Gonzalez Regimen as a treatment for cancer.

-In 1999 Gonzalez published an article describing prolonged life in a small group of patients with pancreatic cancer in the peer-reviewed journal Nutrition and Cancer.
+In 1999 Gonzalez published an article describing prolonged life in a small, select group of patients with pancreatic cancer in the peer-reviewed journal Nutrition and Cancer.
 Subsequently, others concluded that the longer survival time reported by Gonzalez was due to selection bias and other confounds.